 In reply to an objection of lack of unity, the applicant must restrict the claims to a single invention which has been searched.
 The examination can then be continued as for a unitary application but limited to that invention (see C-III, 3.1 and 3.2).
-However, if in response to a negative opinion concerning that invention the applicant later amends the claims to switch to a different searched invention, the exercise of the Division's discretion under Rule 137(3) to refuse to admit the amendments should be considered, in order to avoid serial examination of the different searched inventions (see also C-III, 3.4).
+However, if in response to a negative opinion concerning that invention the applicant later amends the claims to switch to a different searched invention, the Division will exercise its discretion under Rule 137(3) and refuse to admit the amendments since only one invention in each application can be examined for conformity with the requirements of the EPC (see G 2/92 and T 158/12).

-7.2 Restriction to unsearched subject-matter
+7.2 Restriction to an unsearched invention

-If not all of the claims have been searched, in accordance with G 2/92 the applicant will be required to restrict the claims to one of the searched inventions.
-If in reply to the search opinion the applicant then restricts the claims to one of the originally claimed inventions which has not been searched, the examiner will write a first communication repeating the lack-of-unity objection raised in the search opinion.
+If not all of the claimed inventions have been searched, in accordance with G 2/92 the applicant must restrict the claims to one of the searched inventions.
+If however in reply to the search opinion the applicant then restricts the claims to one of the originally claimed inventions which has not been searched, the examiner will write a first communication repeating the lack-of-unity objection raised in the search opinion.
 Any arguments of the applicant should be duly considered and dealt with in the communication.

-If the application is restricted to unsearched but originally claimed subject-matter, it can be refused under Art.
-82 and Rule 64 in line with G 2/92 (subject to the applicant's rights under Art.
-113(1) and 116(1)).
+If the application is restricted to an unsearched but originally claimed invention, it can be refused under Rule 64 in line with G 2/92 (subject to the applicant's rights under Art.
+113(1) and Art.
+116(1).